Book cover

 Adding manpower to a late software project makes it later.

 The rationale is that new developers need time to understand the codebase, architecture, and design before becoming effective.
 Moreover, larger teams require more communication and coordination to facilitate decision-making.
 For instance, a team with three developers (d1, d2, d3) has three communication channels (d1-d2, d1-d3, and d2-d3).
 If the team expands to four members, the number of channels doubles to six.
 With ten developers, the number of communication channels increases to 45.
-For this reason, software is typically developed in small teams of no more than a dozen engineers.
+For this reason, software is typically developed in small teams consisting of no more than a dozen engineers.

 In-Depth: Brooks’ Law is derived from a classic software project management book, The Mythical Man-Month.
 Its first edition was published in 1975 (link), with Brooks documenting the lessons learned from his time as an IBM project manager.
 The 20th-anniversary edition includes a new chapter featuring the article No Silver Bullet—Essence and Accidents of Software Engineering, originally published in 1987.
 In 1999, Frederick Brooks received the Turing Award, the highest honor in computer science, which is equivalent to a Nobel Prize.